Practice guide Safety assessment and planning.

 Immediate safety plans

-Immediate safety plans are developed when an immediate harm indicator has been identified when completing the Structured Decision Making (SDM) safety assessment tool.
+Immediate safety plans are developed when an immediate harm indicator has been identified when completing the SDM safety assessment.
 It is important to also assess acts of protection, strengths and resources, if applicable, to help determine whether an immediate safety plan may be possible.

 Work with the family and their safety and support network to attempt to create a plan that will provide safety for the child in the short term.
 Immediate safety plans are to be reviewed at least every 7 days.
 Monitoring these plans may sometimes be a daily occurrence, and network members can be called on to assist in the monitoring of the plan.